Inclusive Cities of the Global South

 - Apply trans-disciplinary approaches to explore ways in which informality can support achievement of the right to the city;

-- Envision desirable and possible futures for rapidly-growing cities in the Global South;
+- Envision, design and plan desirable and possible futures for rapidly-growing cities in the Global South;

 - Elaborate a sustainable and politically sensitive spatial plan that addresses some of the many issues connected to informal urbanisation (see student work already done)